Canadian Tax Deadlines For The Self-Employed

 WHAT'S IN THIS ARTICLE

-CRA's prescribed interest rate on overdue taxes for the first and second quarter of 2024 were a whopping 10%.
-The rate fell 1% for the third quarter that held for the fourth quarter.
+CRA's prescribed interest rate on overdue taxes since July 2025 is still high at 7% (down from a whopping 10% in 2024).
 If you are going to owe income taxes this year, make sure you file and pay taxes owing by April 30th.
-Interest on unpaid balances will compound pretty swiftly at 9% or 10%.
+Interest on unpaid balances will compound pretty swiftly at 7%.
 Haven't filed yet?
 Don't walk, run to your accountant and get it done ASAP!

 Get all your ducks in a row so you file on time!Get all your ducks in a row so you can file on time!